Azure Newsletter: June 2017

 Course: Hands-on with Azure Machine Learning

-If you’re interested in machine learning and predictive analysis, you’ll want to watch this free, self-paced Azure Machine Learning course.
+If you are interested in machine learning and predictive analysis, you will want to watch this free, self-paced Azure Machine Learning course.
 A cloud-based service for building machine learning models using a drag-and-drop user interface, Machine Learning helps you perform sophisticated predictive analytics from small or large datasets.
 Get a fast start on Machine Learning with this hands-on introduction.
 Watch now.

-Case study: Predictive analytics in Azure Machine Learning optimizes credit collections
+Case study: Predictive analytics in Azure Machine Learning optimises credit collections

 About 99 percent of financial transactions between customers and Microsoft involve some form of credit.
 For a company that collects more than $100 billion USD in revenue yearly, even small improvements in collection efficiency translate to big payoffs.
 See how we use Azure Machine Learning to save millions while improving customer satisfaction.
 Read more on IT Showcase.